APogue/APogue.github.io/_posts/posts/2024-08-30-Title-VI-Model.md

 		- Campus climate is a problem in some areas

-		- What are the diversity enrollments in areas like STEM?
+		- What are the diversity enrollments in STEM?

 			- If we don't know, how can we say there's no correlation between minority enrollment and STEM "climate?"